aspnet/Tooling/known-issues.md

 ### Missing SDK

-If you open a .NET Core project project and the corresponding .NET Core SDK is missing you'll get a dialog box similar to the following.
+If you open a .NET Core project project and the corresponding .NET Core SDK is missing, you'll get a dialog box similar to the following.

 ![error box missing sdk](./images/missing-sdk-preview2.png)

 To workaround this you can install the correct version of the .NET SDK.
 You can use the links below.

 #### .NET Core 1.0.1 SDK 1.0.0-preview2-003131 download links

-For Preview 2 there are two installers which should be installed.
-The Tooling Preview and the SDK.
-The SDK installer is platform specific so you should pick the correct installer based on your platform.

-.NET Core 1.0.1 – VS 2015 Tooling Preview 2 - https://go.microsoft.com/fwlink/?LinkID=827546

 | Platform    | Link          |
 |-------------|---------------|